-We would like to welcome your child to Year 1 and are looking forward to meeting you all in September.
-We are sure it will be a very happy and productive school year.
+We would like to welcome you and your child into Year 1 and we are sure this will be a very happy and productive school year.
 We believe that, with your support, your child will make excellent progress over the year.

 We aim to make the transition from EYFS to Key Stage 1 as easy for your child as possible.
-Your child will be taught through a range of strategies, including some play and be encouraged to become an independent, organised learner.
+Your child will be taught through a range of strategies, including some play group work and class work and be encouraged to become an independent, organised learner.

 To ensure the best possible learning in Year 1 your child needs to arrive on time (8.50am) and attend school every day.